 And it's made all the difference in how I've been making it through this time.

 A couple of weeks ago, I was stunned by a particular moment.

 I was feeling really sad in the morning.

 Standing at the kitchen sink, I thought to myself, "I love you, Sheila."

-Maybe you say, "I love you, Sheila" all the time.
+Maybe you say, "I love you," to you all the time.
 (I hope that's true.)
 Personally, I think it was the first time I've heard myself think those exact words.

 After I heard them, I immediately felt better.